 Thank you very much for your reply, the additional information you provided and your suggestion to also follow up with my MLA and the actual [Public Health Officer's] PHO's office.

 I'm grateful for all of you at the BCOHRC doing important work to raise awareness of human rights and social justice issues.

-I appreciate your response and good customer/citizen service approach from your organization.
+approach from your organization.

 Take good care, we really are "all in this together!"

 - Sebastien S.